Getting help

 Recent Anki versions

 With recent Anki versions, there is no need to export+import.
-An example is provided here:
+An example is provided in this forum post.

 Older Anki versions